15 Financial Rules That Worked for Baby Boomers But Don't Make Sense Today

 While friends and family have the best intentions, here are 15 tips you are liable to hear that may steer you in the wrong direction.

-Good investments can result in solid returns over time, but investing with other people’s money can be risky rather than lucrative.
+When you make good investments, it can result in solid returns over time.
+However, investing with other people’s money can be riskier rather than lucrative.

 Renting isn’t necessarily a waste of money, and some people choose to rent their entire lives.
 Homeownership comes with significant costs such as maintenance, repairs, and taxes.

 Homeownership isn’t something you should rush into.
-Done right, it can help grow your wealth over the long term, but trying to buy a home before you’re financially ready could make you “house poor” instead.
+Done right, it can help you build wealth over the long term, but trying to buy a home before you’re financially ready could make you “house poor” instead.

 Student loan debt is a huge problem for many Americans, and the cost of earning a degree is only increasing.
 You might need a college degree for some professions, but there are plenty of well-paying career options for those without one.